Advanced Search

 In the Queen City: A Reading at the Gadsden Public Library

-A Reading at the Gadsden Public Library Part 2: York reads from “At Liberty (1961),” “At Liberty (1964),” and “Substantiation” Part 3: York reads from “At Sun Ra’s Grave” and “Walt Whitman in Alabama” Text of Poems Referenced “In the Magic City,” “From A Field Guide to Etowah County,” “The Crowd He Becomes,” “At Liberty […]
+[author_affiliation] Overview A Reading at the Gadsden Public Library Part 2: York reads from “At Liberty (1961),” “At Liberty (1964),” and “Substantiation” Part 3: York reads from “At Sun Ra’s Grave” and “Walt Whitman in Alabama” Text of Poems Referenced “In the Magic City,” “From A Field Guide to Etowah County,” “The Crowd He Becomes,”“At […]